Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Experiments

 \section{Experiments}

-We validate our method with experiments and compare it with previous methods on indoor scene generation in accuracy, speed, and result quality.
+We evaluate Ctrl-Room on three tasks: layout generation, panorama generation, and 3D Room generation.
+For those panorama generation methods~\cite{chen2022text2light, tang2023mvdiffusion}, we recover its depth map using method~\cite{yun2023egformer} to reconstruct a textured mesh through Possion reconstruction~\cite{kazhdan2006poisson} and MVS-texture~\cite{waechter2014let}.
+We first describe the experimental settings and then validate our method by comparing it with previous methods quantitatively and qualitatively.
 We further show various scene editing results to demonstrate the flexible control of our method.